AntoCat93/DM2020/README.md

 	INSERT INTO draft_first_three_nba  SELECT draftYear, draftFrom, draftOverall, tmID, playerID FROM draft WHERE league_id = 1 AND draftOverall BETWEEN 1 AND 3;

-	SELECT draftFrom,  count(1) as times FROM draft_first_three_NBA WHERE draftFrom IS NOT NULL GROUP BY draftFrom ORDER BY times DESC;
+	SELECT SQL_NO_CACHE draftFrom,  count(1) as times FROM draft_first_three_NBA WHERE draftFrom IS NOT NULL GROUP BY draftFrom ORDER BY times DESC;

 EIGHTH QUERY OPTIMIZATION: